 If you love sushi, then you are probably a fan of this spicy mayo sauce as well.
-In fact, most restaurant will serve this sauce, either as drizzling on top of the rolls, or glazing okonomiyaki.
-You may have eat this hundred times and wondering how it’s made of or how complex is it to bring this mouth-watering creamy taste home.
+In fact, the most restaurant will serve this sauce, either as drizzling on top of the rolls or glazing okonomiyaki.
+You may have eaten this a hundred times and wondering how it’s made of or how complex is it to bring this mouth-watering creamy taste home.

-So, if you’re wanting to bring this sauce home, you could either make it yourself or buy a Kewpie at the oriental market, international aisle of your grocery or online retailer ( say Amazon).
+So, if you’re wanting to bring this sauce home, you could either make it yourself or buy a Kewpie at the oriental market, the international aisle of your grocery, or online retailers like Amazon, Catalina, etc.

-If you don’t have much access to the store bought, or for some reasons want to make the mayo yourself ( plus the spicy version too) and feel good about it, then there are two methods to work around.
+If you don’t have much access to the store-bought, or for some reason want to make the mayo yourself ( plus the spicy version too) and feel good about it, then there are two methods to workaround.

 The first is a quick conversion of the American mayo into Kewpie by adding Hondashi and rice or cider vinegar.
-This doesn’t took much power and time at all, and can be fix up in 5 minutes max, so it fit perfectly for people on short time and just want the creaminess in a flask.
-However, because this use the store bought mayonnaise, so if you’re a health conscious, then this is probably not for you.
+This doesn’t take much power and time at all and can be fixed up in 5 minutes max, so it fits perfectly for people on short time and just want the creaminess in a flask.
+However, because this uses the store-bought mayonnaise, so if you’re health-conscious, then this is probably not for you.